United Van Lines’ National Migration Study Reveals Where and Why Americans Moved in 2020

 - New York

-In several states, the number of residents moving inbound was approximately the same as the number moving outbound.
-Arkansas and Mississippi are among these “balanced states.”
+Several states saw nearly the same number of residents moving inbound as outbound.
+New Hampshire and Montana are among these “balanced states.”

-Since 1977, United Van Lines has annually tracked migration patterns on a state-by-state basis.
-The 2018 study is based on household moves handled by United within the 48 contiguous states and Washington, D.C. and ranks states based off the inbound and outbound percentages of total moves in each state.
+Since 1977, United Van Lines annually tracks migration patterns on a state-by-state basis.
+The 2020 study is based on household moves handled by United within the 48 contiguous states and Washington, D.C. and ranks states based off the inbound and outbound percentages of total moves in each state.
 United classifies states as “high inbound” if 55 percent or more of the moves are going into a state, “high outbound” if 55 percent or more moves were coming out of a state or “balanced” if the difference between inbound and outbound is negligible.
+To access the study details and creative assets, use the link to the press kit at the top of the page.

 For more information on United or if you are a member of the press and have questions/comments, please email our Director of Communications: Eily_Cummings@unigroup.com